ximeguerron/qualityModel/README.md

 S88 | Klymash, M., Beshley, M., Strykhalyuk, B., & Maksymyuk, T. (2014).
 Research and development the methods of quality of service provision in Mobile Cloud systems.
 In Communications and Networking (BlackSeaCom), 2014 IEEE International Black Sea Conference on (pp. 160–164). http://doi.org/10.1109/BlackSeaCom.2014.6849030

 ## 4. Quality Assessment {#qa}
+In order assess the quality of studies, we designed the following quality questions.

 QUALITY QUESTIONS |
 ------------ |